tsgates/arch-wiki-markdown/wiki/Sshfs.md

 Note:The default value for Subsystem should be Subsystem sftp /usr/lib/ssh/sftp-server

--   you can check this by typing find /  grep XXXX where XXXX is the path of the subsystem
+-   You can check this by typing find /  grep XXXX where XXXX is the path of the subsystem

 > Thunar has issues with FAM and remote file access